 Before the success of Good Will Hunting, Damon and Affleck had achieved some notice in Hollywood but were far from household names.
 Matthew Paige Damon, who was born on October 8, 1970, in Cambridge, Massachusetts, attended Harvard University but left before graduating in order to pursue an acting career.
 He made his big-screen debut with a small role in 1988’s Mystic Pizza, which co-starred a then up-and-coming Julia Roberts.
 Damon went on to rack up acting credits in such films as School Ties (1992), with Brendan Fraser, Chris O’Donnell and Affleck; Courage Under Fire (1996), in which he lost some 40 pounds to portray a heroin-addicted former soldier; and director Francis Ford Coppola’s The Rainmaker (1997) which was based on a John Grisham novel and released shortly before Good Will Hunting.

 Born on August 15, 1972, in Berkeley, California, Benjamin Geza Affleck-Boldt was raised in the Boston area, where he became involved with acting as a child.
 His early film credits include writer-director Richard Linklater’s 1993 cult comedy Dazed and Confused (which also featured the then relatively unknown Matthew McConaughey) and writer-director Kevin Smith’s slacker comedies Mallrats (1995) and Chasing Amy (1997).
 After Good Will Hunting, Affleck co-starred in such Hollywood blockbusters as Armageddon (1998), with Bruce Willis, and Pearl Harbor (2001), with Josh Hartnett, Jon Voight and Alec Baldwin.
 He made his directorial debut to positive reviews with 2007’s Gone Baby Gone, a drama about the investigation of a Boston-based child kidnapping that Affleck adapted from a Dennis Lehane novel of the same name.
-The film co-starred Affleck’s younger brother Casey (Good Will Hunting, The Assassination of Jesse James by the Coward Robert Ford), along with Morgan Freeman, Ed Harris, Michelle Monaghan and Amy Ryan, who earned a Best Supporting Actress Oscar nomination for her performance.
+The film co-starred Affleck’s younger brother Casey (Good Will Hunting, The Assassination of Jesse James by the Coward Robert Ford, Manchester by the Sea), along with Morgan Freeman, Ed Harris, Michelle Monaghan and Amy Ryan, who earned a Best Supporting Actress Oscar nomination for her performance.